crukedsh/eudyptula/task6/README.md

 worry about all of the `sysfs` and character device registration mess.

 *Hint:* no need to reserve a real minor number for the test module.

+## Solution

+### File Description

+- `main.c`: Source of a basic module named `main`.
+- `Makefile`: A makefile for building `main.c`.
+- `README.md`: This file as readme.

+### Environment

+This task is complete on Ubuntu 16.04 LTS with Linux kernel version 4.12.0.

+### Procedure

+1. Write `main.c` and `Makefile`.

+### Verification

+1. `make` to compile the module.
+Note that this step generates lots of new files.
+2. `modinfo main.ko` to display the module info.
+3. `insmod main.ko` to install the module.
+4. `lsmod | grep main` to verify whether the module has been properly installed.
+5. `echo ve482hobby > /dev/hobby` to find normal output.
+6. `echo ve477hobby > /dev/hobby` to find error information.
+7. `cat /dev/hobby` to read greetings.
+8. `rmmod` to remove the module.
+9. `lsmod | grep main` to verify whether the module has been properly removed.